ATH25/Java8Plus/README.md

     | Use Case Suitability       | CPU-bound, low thread-count tasks | I/O-bound, high concurrency workloads |
     | API                        | `new Thread(...)`                 | `Thread.startVirtualThread(...)` or `Thread.ofVirtual().start(...)` |

+---

+- Sequenced Collections (Java 21)

+  Java 21 introduced `SequencedCollection`, `SequencedSet`, and `SequencedMap` interfaces to enhance and unify ordering behaviors across commonly used collections.

+- Key Features:
+  - `getFirst()` and `getLast()` allow direct access to the first and last elements.
+  - `reversed()` returns a reversed view of the collection or map.
+  - Available in ordered structures like `ArrayList`, `LinkedHashSet`, and `LinkedHashMap`.
+- Examples:
+  - `SequencedCollectionDemo.java`: Demonstrates first, last, and reversed behavior using `ArrayList`.
+  - `SequencedSetExample.java`: Shows insertion-order and sequencing using `LinkedHashSet`.
+  - `SequencedMapExample.java`: Demonstrates ordered key-value iteration using `LinkedHashMap` and `SequencedMap`.

 ## Upcoming Topics